paulBlacklock/website/index.md

 <p>I am presently working on a full time website project for 2022.
 Will be available to hire; such as building iOS/Android apps and web development work in early 2023.</p>

-<p>Learning DENO during my time off.
-Striving to reduce vulnerabilities on the web. </p>
+<p>Learning the new DENO framework during my time off.
+A great looking platform that is striving to reduce vulnerabilities on the web. </p>

 <p>Love to develop and deliver exciting new ideas to market with clients.</p>